att/MkTechDocs/docsbuild/templates.md

 These templates and renderers incorporate some pythondoc-like markup in the [filters](#running-filters) and [scripts](#scripts) that come with MkTechDocs.

 Jinja2 templates can be powerful documentation tools.
-Please reference the [Jinja2 template documentation](http://jinja.pocoo.org/docs/2.9/templates/) for more information.
+Please reference the [Jinja2 template documentation](http://jinja.pocoo.org/docs/2.9/templates/) for more information 2>$template.err.